bestpizzatoo/homeassistant-do.de-flexdns/README.md

    When sensor.myip changes state or any attributes

-   then do Perform action 'sehll_command.update_ddns'
+   then do Perform action 'shell_command.update_ddns'

    if the shell command isn't listed yet, restart home assistant for config changes to take effect.